E4S-Project/E4S-Documenter/README.md

 ***metaGen.py*** prompts the user for fields required for a valid metadata yaml file and prints the resulting file to the current directory.

 ## Adding Your Product to the Docportal
 In order for your product summary to appear in the DocPortal two steps are necessary.
-First a metadata file must be created and added either to the DocPortal repo on your own project in a location where it can be found.
+First a metadata file must be created and added either to the DocPortal repo on your own project in a location where it can be found or to the E4S-Documenter repository.
 The format of the e4s.yaml file is described above.
 To administer your own metadata file create `.e4s/e4s.yaml` in the root of your repository.
-Alternatively you can request creation of a metadata file in the DocPortal repository.
-Metadata files in the repository must be created in a `data/<name>` subdirectory where `name` is the name of product repository.
+Alternatively you can request creation of a metadata file in the E4S-Documenter repository.
+Metadata files in the E4S-Documenter repository must be created in a `data/<name>` subdirectory where `name` is the name of product repository.

 Second, an entry must be added to the [url_list](https://github.com/E4S-Project/E4S-Documenter/blob/master/data/e4s_products.yaml).
 This can be done either by submitting a PR or registering an issue with the E4S-Documenter repo.
-Entries to the list require the URL to the product's repository, each on their own line, formatted as in this example:
+Entries to the list require the URL to the product's repository, on its own line, formatted as in this example:

 `- repo_url: https://github.com/UO-OACISS/tau2`